-2.3.1.1 PBODB170 initialization file
+2.1.3.1.1 PBODB initialization file

-PBODB170.INI is installed in the Appeon\Shared\PowerBuilder directory.
-The first time the user opens PowerBuilder, the file is copied to AppData\Local\Appeon\PowerBuilder 17.0 in the user's profile folder (for example, under C:\users\<username>).
+PBODB.ini is installed in the %systemdrive%\Program Files (x86)\Appeon\Common \PowerBuilder\Runtime [version] or %systemdrive%\Program Files (x86)\Appeon\Common \PowerBuilder\Runtime [version]\x64 directory.
+The first time the user opens PowerBuilder, the file is copied to the initialization path (specified in the PowerBuilder IDE: Tools | System Options dialog box) which is by default AppData\Local\Appeon\PowerBuilder 21.0 in the user's profile folder (for example, under C:\users\[username]).
 This copy is used when running PowerBuilder.
-PowerBuilder uses PBODB170.INI to maintain access to extended functionality in the back-end DBMS, for which ODBC does not provide an API call.
+PowerBuilder uses PBODB.ini to maintain access to extended functionality in the back-end DBMS, for which ODBC does not provide an API call.
 Examples of extended functionality are SQL syntax or DBMS-specific function calls.

-In most cases, you do not need to edit PBODB170.INI.
-In certain situations, however, you might need to add functions to PBODB170.INI for your back-end DBMS.
+In most cases, you do not need to edit PBODB.ini.
+In certain situations, however, you might need to add functions to PBODB.ini for your back-end DBMS.
 Be sure to edit the copy in your user profile folder, not the original copy.

-For instructions, see Adding Functions to the PBODB170 Initialization File
+For instructions, see Adding Functions to the PBODB Initialization File

-2.3.1.2 ODBCINST registry entries
+2.1.3.1.2 ODBCINST registry entries